kedacore/http-add-on/README.md

 <p align="center"><img src="https://github.com/kedacore/keda/raw/main/images/logos/keda-word-colour.png" width="300"/></p>

-<p style="font-size: 25px" align="center"><b>Kubernetes-based Event Driven Autoscaling - HTTP Add-On</b></p>
+<p style="font-size: 25px" align="center"><b>Kubernetes-based Event Driven Autoscaling - HTTP Add-on</b></p>
 <p style="font-size: 25px" align="center">

-The KEDA HTTP Add On allows Kubernetes users to automatically scale their HTTP servers up and down (including to/from zero) based on incoming HTTP traffic.
+The KEDA HTTP Add-on allows Kubernetes users to automatically scale their HTTP servers up and down (including to/from zero) based on incoming HTTP traffic.
 Please see our [use cases document](./docs/use_cases.md) to learn more about how and why you would use this project.

 | 🚧 **Project status: beta** 🚧|
 |---------------------------------------------|
-| ⚠ The HTTP add-on currently is in [beta](https://github.com/kedacore/http-add-on/releases/tag/v0.1.0).
+| ⚠ The HTTP Add-on currently is in [beta](https://github.com/kedacore/http-add-on/releases/tag/v0.1.0).
 We can't yet recommend it for production usage because we are still developing and testing it.
 It may have "rough edges" including missing documentation, bugs and other issues.
 It is currently provided as-is without support.

 ## HTTP Autoscaling Made Simple